DHRI-Curriculum/ProjectLab/frontmatter.md

 All projects involve planning at some stage.
 Sometimes these plans turn into publications about a project.
 Other times you may see them as sample grant proposals.
 Here are some places you could look to find samples of digital project proposals.

-- The Graduate Center's Provost's Digital Innovation Grants site features  proposal narratives from successfully funded projects by doctoral students.
-Look under "Funded Projects" for a list of the years
+- The Graduate Center's [Provost's Digital Innovation Grants site](http://cuny.is/digitalgrants) features  proposal narratives from successfully funded projects by doctoral students.
+Look under "Funded Projects" for a list of digital project descriptions, narratives, and white papers for each academic year.
+- The NEH Office of Digital Humanities posts sample application narratives with its call for applications.
+You can find these at the bottom of the grant program announcements, for example, on the [Digital Humanities Advancement Grant Program](https://www.neh.gov/grants/odh/digital-humanities-advancement-grants) page.

 ### Ethical Considerations